knots of an enigmatic

 absent (Figs.3-9) but usually not far away in the chert sample.
 (Note

-that "spiral" is meant here short for "screw-like wound".)
+that "spiral" is meant here short for "wound in

 The solitary knots add to the mystery surrounding Nematoplexus.

 differing in shape and size from the "normal" screw-like ones with

 remarkably constant curvature and twist, for reasons unknown.

 spirals and parts thereof seen in pale bluish chalcedony;